ircv3/ircv3-specifications/core/metadata-3.2.md

 * Earlier version of this spec specified that the `<Value>` parameter of `METADATA` events was required.
 It was decided `METADATA` events should also be able to tell clients about metadata keys that have been removed.
+* Earlier versions of this spec were ambiguous about the behavior of `METADATA SET`.